-Use the cleaning and car-care products available at your MINI Dealer.
-CARING FOR YOUR VEHICLE Washing your vehicle You can wash your new MINI or MINI Convertible in automatic car washes from the beginning.
+Washing your vehicle You can wash your new MINI or MINI Convertible in automatic car washes from the beginning.
 Preference should be for cloth car washes.
 If, due to lack of availability, brush car washes must be used, modern systems with soft brushes should be given preference.
 When using steam cleaners or highpressure cleaners, maintain sufficient distance to the vehicle and do not exceed a maximum temperature of 140 °F /60 °C. If the jet is too close or the pressure is too high, this can lead to damage or initial damage that can develop into more serious damage.
 Water that enters vehicle components can lead to damage over the long term.
 After washing the vehicle, apply the brakes briefly to dry them, otherwise water can reduce braking efficiency over the short term and the brake rotors can corrode.
-Switch the rain sensor off when passing through an automatic car wash, refer to page 62.
-Failure to do so could result in CARING FOR YOUR VEHICLE damage caused by undesired wiper activation. \blacktriangleleft Rod antenna If necessary, for example before entering a car wash or a garage with elevator ramp, remove the rod antenna.
+Switch the rain sensor off when passing through an automatic car wash, refer to page 63.
+Failure to do so could result in OPERATION DATA CARING FOR YOUR VEHICLE damage caused by undesired wiper activation. \blacktriangleleft Rod antenna If necessary, for example before entering a car wash or a garage with elevator ramp, remove the rod antenna.
 To do so, grip the rod antenna at the base and unscrew it from the antenna foot by turning it to the left.
-Headlamps When cleaning the headlamps, please observe the following: do not rub them dry, and never use abrasives or strong solvents.
+Headlamps When cleaning the headlamps, please note: do not rub the headlamps dry and do not use any abrasive or caustic cleaning products.
 Remove dirt and contamination, such as insects, by soaking with shampoo and then rinsing with plenty of water.
 Always use a deicer spray to remove accumulated ice and snow; never use a scraper.
 Vehicle paintwork Regular care contributes greatly to driving safety and value retention.
 Environmental influences varying from one region to the next can affect the vehicle paintwork.
 Please base the frequency and scope of car care on these various influences.
 Care of upholstery Depressions that come about on the upholstery material of the seats in daily use can be brushed out using a slightly damp brush against the grain.
 The fact that velour lays down is not a quality defect, but rather is inevitable in the case of home textiles or clothing materials.
 In the case of strong sunlight and longer parking periods, cover the seats or all windows to prevent discoloration.
 Care of special parts ▷ Light-alloy wheels:

-Use wheel cleaner especially during the winter months, but do not use any aggressive, acidic, strong alkali or rough cleansers or steam jets above 140 °F / 60 °C. Observe the manufacturer's instructions Chrome parts such as bonnet grill, door handles, etc.: Especially if exposed to road salt, carefully clean these parts with plenty of water and possibly with a shampoo additive.
-For additional treatment, use chrome polish ▷ Rubber parts:
+Use wheel cleaner especially during the winter months, but do not use any aggressive, acidic, strong alkali or rough cleansers or steam jets above 140 °F / 60 °C. Observe the manufacturer's instructions - Chrome parts such as the bonnet grille, door handles, and similar parts: Particularly if they were exposed to road salt, clean these parts carefully with plenty of water and shampoo additive, if necessary.
+For additional treatment, use chrome polish - \triangleright Rubber components:

 Treat only with water or rubber care products.
 Do not use silicon sprays or other silicon-containing care products, otherwise noise and damage could occur.

-Plastic parts, imitation leather surfaces, headliner, lamp glass, covering glass for the display elements, as well as matt black molded parts:

-Clean with water and, if necessary, plastic care products.
+Plastic parts, artificial leather surfaces, headliner, lamp lenses, cover glass over display elements as well as matt-black die-cast parts: Clean these parts with water and plastic care products, if necessary.
 Do not dampen seats and the headliner.

-Never use solvents such as lacquer thin-

-OPERATION

-REPAIRS

-DATA

-INDEX

-CARING FOR YOUR VEHICLE

-ner, heavy-duty grease remover, fuel or similar
+Never use solvents such as lacquer thin- 127 CARING FOR YOUR VEHICLE ner, heavy-duty grease remover, fuel or similar ▷ Fine-wood parts:

-▷ Wood paneling: